Parametric Equation Answer Checker

 Setup

-The first if statement is fully correct, that is the parametric functions are on the unit circle and the initial and final points are correct.
-The other three ifelse in the answer checker has either the second point, first point or both points wrong.
+The first if statement checks that the answer is fully correct, that is the parametric functions are on the unit circle and the initial and final points are correct.
+The next three elsif statements check the cases that the parametric functions are on the unit circle, but one of the second point, first point, or both points are incorrect.

 BEGIN_PGML